ANTI-OPPRESSION STATEMENT

 We want you to know our values and practices so you can feel informed, think about whether our work fits for you, and choose what’s best from a place of connection and resonance.
 This statement includes information about us, our positionality, our commitment to anti-oppression work, racial justice and equity, our teachers and lineage, and the business practices we’ve implemented to mitigate inequity.
 We consider this to be a living document, as we are ongoing learners, listeners, vulnerable community members, and whole-hearted human beings who are highly fallible and always growing.

-We have co-owned Be Nourished, LLC (dba Center for Body Trust) since 2006.
-We do this work with the unearned privileges extended to us as white, cis, able-bodied, educated, middle class women of small and mid-fat size.
+We have co-owned the Center for Body Trust since 2006.
+We do this work with the unearned privileges extended to us as white, cis, non-disabled, educated, upper middle class women of small- and mid-fat size.
 We are committed to examining and re-examining the ways we offer and develop our work over time.
 We push ourselves to be actively anti-racist as clinicians and business owners, and since 2015, we have been actively working to dismantle the ways white supremacy culture shows up in our organization.

-Center for Body Trust promotes diversity and inclusion as a core value in our work.
+Center for Body Trust promotes equity and inclusion as a core value in our work.
 We recognize all types of diversity including and not limited to size, ethnicity, race, gender, sexual orientation, age, class, citizenship status, religion and abilities.
-As a company, we welcome the ways this diversity will deepen our shared understanding of the applications of this work.
+As a company, we welcome the ways this diversity deepens our shared understanding of the applications of this work.
 We celebrate and honor the strength, creativity and growth that comes from experiencing different viewpoints, backgrounds and cultures.

 We read, listen to, learn from, and attend anti-racism workshops with Black teachers.
-We seek ongoing training and consultation with equity and inclusion facilitators, and are continually working to make our offerings and business as inclusive as possible.
+We seek ongoing training and consultation with equity and inclusion facilitators, and are continually working to make our offerings and business as inclusive as possible while operating within a capitalist system.
 These consultants evaluate new programs we create.
 We see this as a long-term commitment and process which unfolds at the speed of relationship and under the guidance of Diversity, Equity & Inclusion (DEI) consultation.

-Body Trust® is heavily informed by social justice movements and has been greatly influenced by Niva Piran’s Developmental Theory of Embodiment, Bobbie Haro’s Cycle of Socialization and Cycle of Liberation, adrienne maree brown’s Emergent Strategy and Pleasure Activism, Black Feminist Theory (Audre Lorde, bell hooks), Desiree Adaway’s Liberatory Praxis, Barbara Love’s Liberatory Consciousness, The Fat Underground, the Health at Every Size® movement, intuitive eating principles, shame resilience theory, motivational interviewing, self-compassion theory, relational-cultural theory, mindfulness-based approaches, and post-modern therapeutic thought.
-We have spent 16+ years together learning, teaching and fine-tuning our approach.
+Body Trust® is heavily informed by social justice movements and has been greatly influenced by Niva Piran’s Developmental Theory of Embodiment, Bobbie Haro’s Cycle of Socialization and Cycle of Liberation, Black Feminist Theory (Audre Lorde, bell hooks), Desiree Adaway’s Liberatory Praxis, Barbara Love’s Liberatory Consciousness, The Fat Underground, the Health at Every Size® movement, intuitive eating principles, shame resilience theory, motivational interviewing, self-compassion theory, relational-cultural theory, harm reduction, and post-modern therapeutic thought.
+We have spent 18+ years together learning, teaching and fine-tuning our approach.
 We are committed to maintaining a lifelong learning posture.
 We consider this essential to doing the work we do at Center for Body Trust.

 Body Trust is relational work and our teaching style follows suit.
 Our facilitation is always evolving as well as our collaborations with co-facilitators and co-creators.
-We prioritize helping people understand the oppressive structural roots of diet culture and weight-centric models of healthcare but we are not equity and inclusion facilitators, nor are we anti-racism educators.
-We don’t believe that one can do this healing work without a social justice analysis and we are committed to helping people develop a liberatory consciousness and get connected to resources and teachers outside of Center for Body Trust to help them further their journey.
+We prioritize helping people understand the oppressive structural roots of diet culture and weight-centric models of healthcare but we are not equity and inclusion facilitators nor are we anti-racism educators.
+We don’t believe that one can promote health and healing without a social justice analysis and we are committed to helping people develop a liberatory consciousness and get connected to resources and teachers outside of Center for Body Trust to help them further their journey.

 Our intention in our workshops, retreats, and professional trainings is to hold space and offer experiences to help mitigate the impact the culture has on people when it doesn’t mirror their wholeness.
-We see and know how oppression and discrimination, as well as the furthering of the thin, cis, white, able-bodied ideal, has created conditions that repeatedly reinforce trauma, shame and self-blame, and separate people from their bodies and their own knowing, voice and truth.
+We see and know how oppression and discrimination, as well as the furthering of the thin, cis, white, non-disabled body ideal, has created conditions that repeatedly reinforce trauma, stigma, shame and othering, and separated people from their bodies and their own knowing, voice and truth.

-Our workshops, retreats and professional trainings are often white-dominant spaces though we are committed to including as diverse a representation of people, teachers and co-facilitators as possible.
+Our workshops, retreats and professional trainings are often white-dominant spaces and we are committed to including as diverse a representation of people, teachers and co-facilitators as possible.
 We acknowledge the potential for harm to occur in multiracial spaces, therefore we co-create a container for maintaining an inclusive space, and provide education and guidelines regarding conflict, microaggressions, and giving/receiving feedback.
+We also offer affinity space for many of our programs.
 We encourage all participants to investigate/name identities and intersections.
 We aim to decenter our own identities while centering lived experience as much as possible.
 We invite and pay speakers and contributors with marginalized identities, and we amplify the work of marginalized voices in our curriculum and resources.

 Our learning is not always sufficient and our dominant identities, including whiteness, have the potential to betray us.
 We have caused harm and we can not be immune from doing so again.
 When we cause harm, we offer and engage in an accountability process with the parties harmed and an independent teacher and work towards repair (when possible).